microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_getoffice365activeusercounts.md

 ### JSON

-The following is an example of the JSON one.
+The following is an example that returns JSON.

 #### Request